LuYeZhan/Frontend-developer-assessment-React.js/README.md

 I think it's not user friendly.

 In the end, the search bar, renders all the gnomes that are in the database, It lowered the performance of the whole web.

+If I did it again, I would probably taken anhoter approach and spend more time on figuring out a solution that is user friendly and didn't lower the performance of the render.